ribbon cutting

 Q: Can you give any tips or tricks to any other developments who are looking to enhance their partnership and involvement with residents and communities?

 There will always be constraints of one type or another, and cost and time will always be one of those, but this has been meaningful work for me, and it will continue to be.
 The work is also meaningful to the residents.
-They’re elected, serve a term and are compensated for their time, and they’re held accountable to showing up and participating.
+They’re elected, serve a term, and are compensated for their time.
+They’re held accountable to showing up and participating.
 I’m confident that no matter what your constraints are, if you move in the direction of directly involving residents from the ground up, better outcomes will result.